TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 - You are offline and mount a query - it goes to loading state, the request fails, and it stays in loading state until you go online again, even though it is not really fetching.
 - Similarly, if you are offline and have retries turned off, your query will just fire and fail, and the query goes to error state.
-- You are offline and want to fire off a query that doesn't necessarily need internet connection (because you _can_ use React Query for something other than data fetching), but it fails for some other reason.
+- You are offline and want to fire off a query that doesn't necessarily need network connection (because you _can_ use React Query for something other than data fetching), but it fails for some other reason.
 That query will now be paused until you go online again.
 - Window focus refetching didn't do anything at all if you were offline.

 With v4, React Query introduces a new `networkMode` to tackle all these issues.
 Please read the dedicated page about the new [Network mode](../guides/network-mode) for more information.